 For Cornell University, Workday Human Capital Management and Payroll solutions provide the answer.

 “We don’t run like a corporation.
 Our innovations come from the faculty and the collaborations that occur across disciplines.
-We need administrative systems that recognize this, that can adapt very quickly and don’t get in the faculty’s way,” she said.
+We need administrative systems that recognise this, that can adapt very quickly and don’t get in the faculty’s way”, she said.
 There was a need to streamline administrative functions in order to free up resources to put towards the university’s core missions.

-“We are very decentralized, and we recognize that we do things in different ways for very important reasons,” she continued.
+“We are very decentralised, and we recognise that we do things in different ways for very important reasons”, she continued.
 “We need flexibility that matches our academic enterprise.
 Workday allows us to do that.”

-We are very decentralized, and we recognize that we do things in different ways for very important reasons.
+We are very decentralised, and we recognise that we do things in different ways for very important reasons.
 We need flexibility that matches our academic enterprise.
 Workday allows us to do that.

 VP of Human Resources and Safety Services